daddeptr/ProgrammingAssignment2/Examples.md

 	}

 The following function calculates the inverse of the special "matrix" created with the above function.
-However, it first checks to see if the inverse has already been calculated.
+However, it first checks if the inverse has already been calculated.
 If so, it `get`s the inverse from the cache and skips the computation.
 Otherwise, it calculates the inverse of the matrix and sets the value in the cache via the `compinv`